African Journals OnLine: Increasing access to African information

 The AJOL website receives over 100,000 visits per month from over 190 countries around the world.

 Background

 The AJOL project was initiated in 1998 by the International Network for the Availability of Scientific Publications (INASP), a charitable organisation based in Oxford, in the United Kingdom.
 After a positive evaluation of the pilot in early 2000, AJOL was re-launched and expanded.
 Through INASP, AJOL formed a partnership with the Public Knowledge Project (PKP) relating to the open source software that underpins AJOL's online services.
-Following the proven need for the AJOL model in developing countries, INASP is currently establishing similar fledgling "JOL"s in Bangladesh, Vietnam and Nepal.
+Following the proven need for the AJOL model in developing countries, INASP went on to establish similar fledgling "JOL"s in Bangladesh, Vietnam, Mongolia, and Nepal - all of which have now graduated to independent journal organisations.